haydenwalker980/haydenwalker980/README.md

-hey, my names hayden, but i commonly go by winfinity on the interwebs i have far too much free time
+hey, my names hayden, but i commonly go by winfinity on the interwebs.
+i have far too much free time

 working on: distools (hopefully an economy system)